citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

     GROUP BY login
     ORDER BY count(*) DESC LIMIT 10;

-Citus also supports standard `INSERT`, `UPDATE`, and `DELETE` commands.
+Citus also supports standard `INSERT`, `UPDATE`, and `DELETE` commands for ingesting and modifying data.
 For example, you can update a user's display login by running the following command:

 ::

     UPDATE github_users SET display_login = 'no1youknow' WHERE user_id = 24305673;

-With this, we come to the end of our tutorial on using Citus.
+With this, we come to the end of our tutorial.
 As a next step, you can look at the :ref:`distributing_by_entity_id` section to see how you can model your own data and power real-time analytical applications.